writeson/fastapi_presentation/README.md

 ## SQLModels

-The [SQLModel](https://sqlmodel.tiangolo.com/) library interacts with the database and combines [SQLAlchemy](https://www.sqlalchemy.org/) and [Pydantic](https://docs.pydantic.dev/latest/) nicely to reduce code duplication.
+To reduce code duplication, the SQLModel library interacts with the database and combines SQLAlchemy and Pydantic nicely.
 Here is the `albums` table schema as defined by the database:

 ```sql
 create table albums